Creating a chart with critical zones

 the Labels group, for Label Position choose None for every axis:

-Instead of hidden values you can add a text box this data you prefer.
+Instead of hidden values, you can add a text box to the data you want.

 Make any other adjustments to get the look you desire.

 See also this tip in French: Comment démontrer les zones critiques du graphique.